Christa Geraghty |

 Capital One

-Not to be outdone, Capital One offers eligible cardholders a complimentary 6-month museum admission.
+Not to be outdone, Capital One offers eligible Venture X cardholders 50% off an Enthusiast membership for two years (worth up to $440).
 They do this through the Capital One Cultivist Museum program.
-The 6-month trial gets you and up to three guests free access to museums around the world, including:
+The two-year 50% off deal gets you and another guest free access to 60 museums around the world, including:

 • New York’s Guggenheim Museum